JuliaData/DataFrames.jl/docs/src/man/comparisons.md

 | Right join            | `pd.merge(df, df2, how = 'right', on = 'grp')` | `rightjoin(df, df2, on = :grp)` |
 | Semi join (filtering) | `df[df.grp.isin(df2.grp)]`                     | `semijoin(df, df2, on = :grp)`  |
 | Anti join (filtering) | `df[~df.grp.isin(df2.grp)]`                    | `antijoin(df, df2, on = :grp)`  |

+For multi-column joins, both pandas and DataFrames.jl accept an array for the `on` keyword argument.
+In case of semi joins and anti joins, pandas would require the join keys to be constructed as a tuple whereas DataFrames.jl just works as usual.

 ### Additional Differences